 "What are you doing?"

 "Nothing.
 Smoking."
 I wanted her to know I smoke cloves.
-I wanted her to know that I keep a pack in my back pocket.
+I wanted her to know I keep a pack in my back pocket.
 I wanted her to see them and I wanted her to ask for one and I wanted to light it for her.
 I wanted her to see me flip my lighter open.
-I spent an hour practicing so that she could watch me.
+I spent an hour practicing so she could watch me.

 I wanted to use the green lighter I bought because green is Darcy's favorite color.
 She has a slab of green fabric over her bedroom window to keep people from looking in.
 She lives in the basement.
 She only has one window, but it makes her room turn green when the sun is out.
 She says it makes her feel like a pea in a pod.

 I looked at the trees standing in the dark.
 They looked gray and sick.
 I coughed and pressed my cigarette out in the coffee can I keep under the porch steps.
 It's not a hiding place or anything.
 My parents don't care what I do with myself.
 They wouldn't care if I was out here drinking vodka, or out here with a gun.
 It just feels good to have a can full of my old cigarettes.
 It's like saving pennies in a mug.
 You never roll them or use them to buy anything.
 I'll never do anything with my cigarette butts, but it's nice to know there's evidence I was alive, that I was in this spot before.